 The Lancashire Heeler is an unusual dog that’s not often seen outside of the breed enthusiast’s domain.
 In fact, in the U.K., the breed was placed on the Endangered Breeds list in 2003.
 This is because of the small number of animals that compose the gene pool and the consequent increased risk of inherited diseases.

 These pups are loving and affectionate with lively personalities.
 They are also very intelligent and pretty straightforward to train.
 These long-bodied pups were traditionally used for herding cattle.
 The Lancashire Heeler’s black-and-tan coat is short, smooth, and water-resistant.

 The Miniature Pinscher is a feisty little pup that has quite a bit of attitude in a little package.
 Most breed historians suggest that the breed actually originated as a cross between a Dachshund and an Italian Greyhound.
-They are a popular toy breed and are commonly used as watchdogs, despite their smaller size.
+Despite their smaller size, they are a popular toy breed and are commonly used as watchdogs.

 These characterful pups come in a range of colors.
 Their coat colors include black-and-rust, which is mostly black with rust-colored markings around the mouth, chest, legs, ears, and eyebrows.